hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 Going backwards is more optimal.
 We don't have to think about it es e external api user, dp query optimizer will choose the most efficient path.

+## Graph queries in sql

+We can represent the graph data in ce relational database.

+We con also use sql for our queries.
+But it will be a little bit difficult.